 Tax Information for International Students

 Review this page for more information about taxes in the U.S. Read the About Taxes section and then click one of the links below to be directed to information that applies to you.
-Watch your email for details about a tax information session during the spring semester.

 By law, everyone who works in the U.S. must pay taxes to the local (city), state, and federal government.
 Most of the tax is taken directly out of the paycheck.
 The Internal Revenue Service (IRS) is the government agency responsible for collecting federal taxes.
 To pay taxes, employees must complete and submit certain forms.
 Tax forms are typically available in early January.